mnot/I-D/link-hint/draft.md

 * Content Model: object
 * Specification: [this document]

-Content MUST be an object, whose keys are media types, and values are objects.
+Content MUST be an object, whose keys are media types ({{!RFC7231}}, Section 3.1.1.1), and values are objects.

 The object MAY have a "links" member, whose value is an object representing links (in the sense of
 {{!RFC8288}}) whose context is any document that uses that format.
 Generally, this will be schema or